-'From the Crash to Covid and Beyond' reviews the social situation in the 27 EU member states and makes some proposals and recommendations for a more sustainable and inclusive future.
-As the title suggests, the data in this report surveys trends between the financial crisis of 2008 up to the ongoing Covid-19 pandemic.
+'Europe After Covid: Reversal or Renewal?' reviews the social situation in the 27 EU member states and makes some proposals and recommendations for a more sustainable and inclusive future.
+As the title suggests, the data in this report surveys trends from the wake of the financial crisis in 2010 to 2020-21 amidst Europe's recovery from the Covid-19 pandemic.
 In fact, one of the key findings of this report - that the European Union itself and many member states never fully recovered from the crash of 2008 - should inform investment policy at EU level as work on rebuilding our society and economies gets underway.
-In this time of unprecedented crisis, the European Union must heed the lessons from the financial crash of 2008.
-Twelve years on from the last major shock, and after seven years of continuous growth, the first year of Covid-19 has seen the European Union confront:
+In this time of unprecedented crisis, as the war in Ukraine is impacting on every member state, Europe must heed the lessons from the financial crash of 2008.
+Fourteen years on from the last major crisis, as Europe seeks to rebuilt from the unprecedented shock of Covid-19, the European Union must confront:

-- 14.9 million people unemployed - 5.8 million people long-term unemployed (representing over 37 per cent of total unemployment across the EU, a cause for concern) - 2.9 million young people aged under 25 unemployed (the highest rates are in Spain, Greece and Italy) - 84.5 million people living in poverty (over 3.5 million more people than in 2008) of whom over 18.7 million are children (one fifth of Europe's children are living in poverty).
+- 14.95 million people unemployed - 3.6 million people long-term unemployed - 3 million young people aged under 25 unemployed (the highest rates are in Greece, Spain and Italy) - 75.2 million people living in poverty (over 3.7 million more people than in 2010) of whom over 15.8 million are children (one fifth of Europe's children are living in poverty).

-The European Union never fully recovered from the financial crisis and without substantial and coordinated action now, the current social and economic crisis could destroy it.
+The European Union never fully recovered from the financial crisis and without substantial and coordinated action now, looming social and economic challenges could destroy it.
 A strong response based on the European Social Model is required.
 This response must be based on investment in a sustainable future, in our social and human capital.
 The European response must be focussed on protecting people across the lifecycle, young and old, men and women, those with an income and those with no incomes.
-Those people who were already in a difficult situation before the Covid-19 crisis have been hit the hardest, and unlike in 2008, they must be protected as part of any recovery.
+Those people who were already in a difficult situation before the Covid-19 crisis were hardest hit by the pandemic, they now face rising inflation that is unlikely to be short-term which is further eroding their standard of living.
+Unlike in 2008, they must be protected if Europe is to achieve a real and lasting social and economic recovery.

-'From the Crash to Covid and Beyond' is the thirteenth publication in Social Justice Ireland's European Research Series.
+'Europe After Covid: Reversal or Renewal?' is the fourteenth publication in Social Justice Ireland's European Research Series.
 This report analyses performance in areas such as poverty and inequality, employment, access to key public services and taxation.
 These areas are examined in light of the key social policy responses of the European Union to the financial crisis of 2008 including the social investment package, as well the more recent pandemic-related European Recovery Plan.

 The report also points to some policy proposals and alternatives for discussion.
 These include the right to sufficient income, meaningful work and access to key quality services.
-These policy proposals explore how these areas might be delivered for a changing world and in the wake of the current public health emergency.
+These policy proposals explore how these areas might be delivered for a changing world and in the wake of the on-going public health challenges as a result of the pandemic.